hplgit/virtual-classroom/src/message_new_student.rst

 	git commit test.py -m 'Add command line options'

 Now we could continue to edit the file, but perhaps we did something that made the file crash.
-Then we could simply remove the changes done since the last time.
-We used add on the file.
+Then we could simply remove the changes done since the last time we used "add" on the file.

 .. code-block::